top of page

 When these patterns go unexamined, they can quietly fuel anxiety, depression, avoidance, and burnout.

-CBT helps you slow down these mental patterns and look at them more closely.
+CBT helps you slow down these mental patterns and examine them more closely.
 Together with your therapist, you learn how to:

-• Notice thinking patterns that may exaggerate threats or minimize your strengths
+• Recognize thinking patterns that exaggerate threats or minimize strengths

-• Step back and examine whether certain thoughts are helping or hurting you
+• Examine whether certain thoughts are helping or hurting you

 • Develop more balanced and supportive ways of thinking

-• Change behavioral patterns that reinforce stress or avoidance
+• Change behaviors that reinforce stress or avoidance

-CBT is not about pretending everything is positive.
+CBT is not about pretending everything is going great.
 It is about developing more accurate and flexible ways of thinking that reduce unnecessary suffering.

 What to Expect in CBT

-CBT is collaborative and active.
-You and your therapist work together to understand patterns and practice new strategies that can make daily life feel more manageable.
+CBT is collaborative and practical.
+You and your therapist work together to understand patterns and practice strategies that can make daily life feel more manageable.

-• Identifying specific goals you would like to work toward
+• Identifying goals you would like to work toward

 • Understanding patterns that trigger anxiety, stress, or low mood

-Many clients appreciate CBT because it is practical and solution-focused.
-You are not just talking about problems.
-You are learning tools you can use in everyday life.
+Many people appreciate CBT because it is solution-focused.
+You are not just talking about problems, you are learning tools you can use in everyday life.

-CBT can also be especially helpful for high-achieving individuals who struggle with perfectionism, overthinking, and chronic self-criticism.
+CBT can be especially helpful for people who struggle with perfectionism, overthinking, and chronic self-doubt, helping them develop more balanced thinking patterns and practical strategies for daily life.

 Is CBT Right for You?